alexxroche/how_to_save_state_in_rust/README.md

 * The questionable crate layout
 * The ST struct
 * The "work" being done.
+* Can't use a database because that would be adding a bottleneck
+* Can't write to disk with every work loop because the disk IO tanks performance

 ## How you can help: [forks!
 Forks everywhere]